Other Names: Tosa Ken, Tosa, Japanese Fighting Dog, Japanese Tosa

 All of this was designed to create a larger, stronger, more powerful breed that would be much better at fighting.

 Tosa Inus were most popular in the early half of the 20th century, and while they were transported worldwide for fighting, they remained most popular in Japan.
-In fact, the Tosa Inu is still used there for legal dogfighting.
+The Tosa Inu is still used there for legal dog fighting.

 This puts it in the same group as dogs like the American Pit Bull and Staffordshire Bull Terrier.